-REQUIREMENTS FOR A 3-YEAR BA IN INTERNATIONAL DEVELOPMENT STUDIES

-ADMISSION REQUIREMENT: Students must consult with the MSC Academic Advisor in planning their course of study.

-Humanities: 12 credit hours in Humanities

-Science: 6 credit hours in Science

-- Writing: Minimum 3 credit hours of Academic Writing.
-Maximum Introductory Courses: Students may use a - maximum of 42 credit hours at the 1000 level.
-Of these, a maximum of 6 credit hours may be below the 1000 level. - Distribution: Minimum three (3) credit hours from each of five (5) different subjects.
+REQUIREMENTS FOR A 3-YEAR BA IN INTERNATIONAL DEVELOPMENT STUDIES ADMISSION REQUIREMENT Students must consult with the MSC Academic Advisor in planning their course of study.
+GRADUATION REQUIREMENT 90 credit hours RESIDENCE REQUIREMENT Degree: Minimum 30 credit hours Major: Minimum 18 credit hours GENERAL DEGREE REQUIREMENT Humanities: 12 credit hours in Humanities Science: 6 credit hours in Science Writing: Minimum 3 credit hours of Academic Writing.
+Maximum Introductory Courses: Students may use a maximum of 42 credit hours at the 1000 level.
+Of these, a maximum of 6 credit hours may be below the 1000 level.

-- Single Major: Minimum 36 credit hours from International Development Studies (IDS); Core Courses (18 credit hours) and IDS Area Courses (18 credit hours).
-Maximum 48 credit hours from IDS Core Courses. - Double Major: Minimum 36 credit hours from International Development Studies (IDS); Core Courses (18 credit hours) and IDS Area Courses (18 credit hours).
+Distribution: Minimum three (3) credit hours from each of five (5) different subjects.
+MAJOR REQUIREMENT Single Major: Minimum 36 credit hours from International Development Studies (IDS); Core Courses (18 credit hours) and IDS Area Courses (18 credit hours).
 Maximum 48 credit hours from IDS Core Courses.
+Double Major: Minimum 36 credit hours from International Development Studies (IDS); Core Courses (18 credit hours) and IDS Area Courses (18 credit hours).
+Maximum 48 credit hours from IDS Core Courses.
 Students must also meet the specified number of credit hours from the other major (may vary since some courses can be credited to both majors).

-Students are required to take 36 credit hours in IDS, selected as follows:

-- A minimum of 18 credit hours from the group titled IDS CORE COURSES. - A minimum of 18 credit hours from the group titled IDS AREA COURSES.

-In meeting the IDS CORE COURSES requirement, all the following courses must be completed:

-- IDS-1100(6) Introduction to International Development Studies - IDS-2110(3) Participatory Local Development (formerly IDS-3110(3))

-IDS-3111(3) An Analysis of Development Aid Policies

-In meeting the IDS AREA COURSES requirement, a minimum of 6 credit hours must be chosen from the following:

-- ANTH-2100(3) Method and Theory in Cultural Anthropology - ECON-1104(3) Introduction to Economic Theory, or ECON-1102(3) Introduction to Economics: Micro AND ECON-1103(3) Introduction to Economics: Macro, or ECON-1106(3) Introduction to Economic Development

-GEOG-3402(3) Urbanization In The Developing World POL-3110(3) International Organization or POL-2100(6)

-- Global Politics or POL-3105(3) Global Political Economy or POL-3130(3) Canada in World Affairs - ENV/IDS-2603(3) Environmental Sustainability: A Global Dilemma - SOC-3101(6) Globalization and Social Justice: A Sociological Perspective or SOC-3104(6) Globalization and Societies in the World System - CRS-2241(3) Conflict and Culture or CRS-3931(3) Conflict Resolution and Human Rights

-WGS-2416(3) Sex, Gender, Space and Place

-Combined Major: Minimum 48 credit hours from two different majors with not less than 18 credit hours from each major subject.
+Students are required to take 36 credit hours in IDS, selected as follows: A minimum of 18 credit hours from the group titled IDS CORE COURSES.
+A minimum of 18 credit hours from the group titled IDS AREA COURSES.
+In meeting the IDS CORE COURSES requirement, all the following courses must be completed: IDS-1100(6) Introduction to International Development Studies IDS-2110(3) Participatory Local Development (formerly IDS-3110(3)) IDS-3111(3) An Analysis of Development Aid Policies In meeting the IDS AREA COURSES requirement, a minimum of 6 credit hours must be chosen from the following: ANTH-2100(3) Method and Theory in Cultural Anthropology ECON-1104(3) Introduction to Economic Theory, or ECON-1102(3) Introduction to Economics: Micro AND ECON-1103(3) Introduction to Economics: Macro, or ECON-1106(3) Introduction to Economic Development GEOG-3402(3) Urbanization in The Developing World POL-3110(3) International Organization or POL-2100(6) Global Politics or POL-3105(3) Global Political Economy or POL-3130(3) Canada in World Affairs ENV/IDS-2603(3) Environmental Sustainability: A Global Dilemma SOC-3101(6) Globalization and Social Justice: A Sociological Perspective or SOC-3104(6) Globalization and Societies in the World System CRS-2241(3) Conflict and Culture or CRS-3931(3) Conflict Resolution and Human Rights WGS-2416(3) Sex, Gender, Space and Place Combined Major: Minimum 48 credit hours from two different majors with not less than 18 credit hours from each major subject.